dessalines/essays/routines/routines.md

 Do IF (intermittent fasting).
 No, its [not bad for you... its good for your long-term health](https://youtube.com/watch?v=7nJgHBbEgsE), and can help you lose or gain weight depending on your goal.

 Start out with a **14-10** (14 hour fast, 10 hour eat), and work your way up to either a 20-4, or 22-2.
 Aim for eating one big meal a day, and snacking / eating whatever you want the rest of your window.
-I start eating at 4-5pm, and end at 8-9pm.
+A large morning meal works best, then you're sated the rest of the day.

 Switch to a weekly schedule if you want to acheive your goals faster (IE 10-2, fasting 2 days a week, or alternate day fasting).